Award-Winning Remote Blood Pressure Monitoring Program Provides Early Detection of Preeclampsia

 What began as an innovative postpartum solution during the pandemic has since blossomed into a new way for clinicians to support patients through pregnancy, postpartum, and beyond.
 Since the program launched, it has won a Hypertension Innovator Award from the U.S. Department of Health and Human Services (HHS), secured funding from BMC’s Health Equity Accelerator, and hired a full-time nurse managerial position.

-To learn more about the expanding program that seeks to improve the health outcomes of mothers at risk for postpartum hypertension, HealthCity spoke with Yarrington and nurse manager Megan O’Brien, RN.
+To learn more about the expanding program that seeks to improve the health outcomes of pregnant people at risk for postpartum hypertension, HealthCity spoke with Yarrington and nurse manager Megan O’Brien, RN.

 HealthCity: What is the process for postpartum patients involved in the remote monitoring program?